cunnie/writings/i_am_become_forever.md

 He couldn't believe his luck — the lights still worked!

 And hours flew by as he read the manuals and made notations in the margins.

-_Only in pencil_, he told himself, _I wouldn't want to permanently mark these_.
+_Only in pencil.
+I wouldn't want to permanently mark these._

-He noticed he could see his breath. _The lights still work, but the heating is shot_.
+He noticed he could see his breath.

+_The lights still work, but the heating is shot_.

 There was a couch against the wall.
 He was tired, and propped himself on the couch while re-reading the "Operator's Manual".
 He was asleep within minutes.